devonconnelly/OOP244-Works/readme.md

 ## MS51

 ### loadRecs Method
-Implement the loadRecs module to load all the records of the data file into the `Iptr` array.
+Implement the loadRecs method to load all the records of the data file into the `Iptr` array.
 Each `Iptr` pointer should point to a dynamically allocated Item (`Perishable` or `NonPerishable`).
 - Print the action title `Loading Items`.
 - open the data file in an `ifstream` object (we will call this `input` here).
 - if opening the file was not successful create the file by opening and closing it using an `ofstream` object.